Lanka to present debt restructuring programme to IMF by August: PM Wickremesinghe | Business

 ''We will have to restructure the Electricity Board, Ceylon Petroleum Corporation and Srilankan Airlines," he said.

-Tuesday's Parliament session had to be suspended for ten minutes due to a tense situation which erupted in Parliament when Opposition MPs started shouting slogans against President Gotabaya Rajapaksa and displayed posters ''Gota Go home'' when Prime Minister Ranil Wickremesinghe was making a statement on the progress of the IMF talks.
+Tuesday's Parliament session had to be suspended for ten minutes due to a tense situation which erupted in Parliament when Opposition MPs started shouting slogans against President Gotabaya Rajapaksa and displayed posters ''Gota Go home'' when Wickremesinghe was making a statement on the progress of the IMF talks.

 President Rajapaksa, who was present in the House to attend sessions, left the chamber after the session was suspended.